vintasoftware/celery-tasks-checklist/checklist.md

 -- Check if your app's description fits a few words
 * https://github.com/alex/django-taggit: django-taggit a simpler approach to tagging with Django.
-* https://github.com/ierror/django-js-reverse: Javascript url handling for Django that doesn't hurt.
+* https://github.com/ierror/django-js-reverse: Javascript URL handling for Django that doesn't hurt.
 * https://bitbucket.org/petersanchez/django-impersonate: Simple application to allow superusers to "impersonate" other non-superuser accounts.

 -- Check if your app's description has the word "and", is so, try to break it in more apps